tato469/AppCompatAndMaterialTempates/README.md

 Useful Android templates for Android Studio

 ### Without maintenance!
-These templates are now out of maintenance.
+Since Android Studio included their own materials templates, these templates are now out of maintenance.

 ## Manual installation
 Download this project and extract everything to: